Spectre113/Metalytics/content/docs/2025/Metalytics/week3.md

 - Update backend to return timestamps in ISO 8601.
 - Clean up interval options in UI.

+## Error handlings
+Basic error handling for API failures was implemented on both frontend and backend.

 # Weekly commitments

 ## Individual contribution of each participant